MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_11_4_Emoji_Project_Presentations.md

 <ins>TYS61XT.8</ins> Model employability skills such as personal mindset, planning for success, and collaboration.<br>

 **SUCCESS CRITERIA:**
-- [ ] I have presented my project to one of my peers.
 - [ ] I engaged in the feedback process during the gallery walk.
+- [ ] I reflected thoughtfully on my process.

 <table>
   <tr>